aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/calculationcell/_index.md

 ```

 Sets the calculated value for the cell.

+**Remarks**

 User can set the calculated result by this method to ignore the automatic calculation for the cell.

 **Parameters:**
 | Parameter | Type | Description |